PRC License Reinstatement: How to Reinstate a Lapsed License

 - More complex process with additional requirements

-- Must be done in person at a PRC office
+- Filed in person at a PRC office

 - May require a refresher course or additional CPD units

-- Processing time: 1-3 months or longer depending on Board schedule
+- Processing time: weeks to months, depending on Board meeting schedule and case complexity

 - Requires Professional Regulatory Board approval